Chart Color Schemes

 Educational outcomes in Waikiki fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area has lower university qualification rates at 13.5%, compared to the Australian average of 30.4%.
-This presents both challenges and opportunities for targeted educational initiatives.
-Bachelor degrees are most common at 9.9%, followed by postgraduate qualifications (1.8%) and graduate diplomas (1.8%).
-Trade and technical skills are prominent, with 44.9% of residents aged 15+ holding vocational credentials - advanced diplomas (11.0%) and certificates (33.9%).
+The area's university qualification rate is 13.5%, significantly lower than Australia's average of 30.4%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 9.9%, followed by postgraduate qualifications (1.8%) and graduate diplomas (1.8%).
+Trade and technical skills are prominent, with 44.9% of residents aged 15+ holding vocational credentials – advanced diplomas (11.0%) and certificates (33.9%).

 Frequently Asked Questions - Education